JovianHQ/opendatasets/README.md

 ### Usage - Downloading a dataset

-Datasets can be downloaded within a Jupyter notebook or Python script. using the `opendatasets.download` helper function.
+Datasets can be downloaded within a Jupyter notebook or Python script using the `opendatasets.download` helper function.
 Here's some sample code for downloading the [US Elections Dataset](https://www.kaggle.com/tunguz/us-elections-dataset):

 ```
 import opendatasets as od